Thinking of Joining Your Condo Board?

 Prior to joining, make sure you understand what roles are open, along with the responsibilities tied to each one.

-• Secretary: paperwork should be fun for the individual in this position as they’re responsible for taking, maintaining, and distributing meeting minutes, manage correspondence not related to the president or treasurer role, and so on.
+Secretary: paperwork should be fun for the individual in this position as they’re responsible for taking, maintaining, and distributing meeting minutes, managing correspondence not related to the president or treasurer role, and so on.

-• Board Directors: these are the remaining members of the board whose responsibilities depend upon their specific skill sets, individual committees joined, etc.
+Board Directors: these are the remaining condo board member duties, with responsibilities depending on their specific skill sets, individual committees joined, etc.

 • Asking for tasks to be delegated to you, such as reviewing contracts, participating on a social committee, adding specific questions to the agenda, etc.

-• Reaching out to your condo management company to develop engagement strategies for all board members and condo residents
+• Reaching out to your condo management company to develop engagement strategies that align with condo board members for all board members and condo residents.

 • Deciding how and what you want to influence during your time on the board, such as seeing an increase in communication between the condo management company, condo board, and condo residents.
 If you decide on a specific action to be involved in, then you’re more likely to be engaged and committed to your board role.

-In determining which role best suits you, along with other responsibilities of the board, look at the following external resources, which provide keen insights around board topics and issues:
+In determining which role best suits you, along with other condo board member duties and responsibilities of the board, look at the following external resources, which provide keen insights into board topics and issues:

 • Real Estate Council of Alberta (RECA): www.reca.ca